phillipdavidstearns/philBots/instagram/README.md

 ## Overview

 This guide covers the basics of setting up Meta/Facebook/Instagram so that you can automate posts programmatically.
-This opens up possibilities beyond merely scheduling posts such as randomly assembling posts from a database of content that you manage or generatively creating and posting content from an application hosted on a remote server.
+This opens up possibilities beyond merely scheduling posts, for example, randomly assembling posts from a database of content that you manage or algorithmically generating and publishing content from an application hosted on a remote server.

-The goal I had when setting out to make my first bots was to randomly generate and publish posts from a data base of existing content.
+The goal I had when setting out to make my first bots was to randomly generate and publish posts from a database of existing content.

 ### My Approach Involves a Few Ingredients:

+* Linux (Debian or Ubuntu type distro) and/or Mac OSX.
+The particulars of how to install and configure software will be different on Windows machines.
 * A remote server with a static IP address.
 * A domain with DNS configured to point to that server.
 * A reverse proxy on that server configured to server static content (media files) as hosted content.